 - Credit History – minimum of 3 active tradelines with 2-year history on each (credit score minimums vary)

-- Job History – at least 2 years on same job or in same line of work (recent graduates in certain fields may be exempt)
+- Job History – at least 2 years on same job or in same line of work (recent graduates with new jobs in certain fields may be exempt)

 - Income – verifiable income for the past two years that meets debt-to-income ratio limits